NCGRP/haplotypista/README.txt

 b 1 1 0 0 0 1 0 1 0 0 ?
 0 0 0 1 1 1 0 0
 c 0 1 1 1 0 1 0 1 0 1 1 0 0 0 1 0 ?
 0 0

-Example input file with 10 SNPs, diploid data:
+Example input file with 10 SNPs, phased diploid data, 2 rows per individual:
-1 1 1 1 1 14 14 3 3 3
+1 1 1 1 1 2 2 3 3 3
 10003096 10003352 10003834 10004403 10004622 45319876 45754486 9689083 9689915 9737708
-ALAA-20-1 G G  A A  T C  A C  T C  C C  Z Z  A G  C C  T C ALAA-20-2 G G  A A  C C  A C  T C  C C  C C  A G  T C  T C ALAA-20-3 G G  A A  T C  A C  T C  A A  Z Z  G G  T T  C C ALAA-20-4 G G  A A  T C  A C  T C  C C  C C  A G  T C  C C ALAA-20-5 A G  A A  T C  A C  T C  C C  C C  G G  T C  T C
+ALAA-20-1 C G A T ?
+G C A C G
+ALAA-20-1 A T C T ?
+G C A C G
+ALAA-20-2 A T C T A A C A C G
+ALAA-20-2 A T A T A G C A C G
+ALAA-20-3 A T C T A G T A C G
+ALAA-20-3 A T C T A G C A C G

 Output: